 Known as the cultural heart of Seoul, you’ll want to explore Insadong whether you base yourself in the area or not.
 The vibe is a little different to the hectic neighborhoods of Myeongdong and Gangnam so it’s popular with families who want to escape the hustle and bustle (relatively – it’s still Seoul) and experience the culture.

-If you’re traveling on a budget, then Hongdae is the ideal place to stay in Seoul.
-It’s full of street art and popular with younger travelers, thanks to its booming nightlife scene.
+If you’re travelling on a budget, then Hongdae is the ideal place to stay in Seoul.
+It’s full of street art and popular with younger travellers, thanks to its booming nightlife scene.

 Itaewon is a fascinating place to visit.
-It was originally one of the few places in the city you could buy Western items, which subsequently attracted a crowd of young, hip expats.
-Nowadays, it’s a hub for food and famous for its nightlife.
+It was originally one of the few places in the city where you could buy Western items, which subsequently attracted a crowd of young, hip expats.
+Nowadays, it’s a hub for Korean food and famous for its vibrant nightlife.

-If you’re a lover of fashion and all-things hipster, check out Myeongdong.
-It’s without a doubt one of Asia’s hippest places to hit the shops, and is our pick for the coolest place to stay for anyone backpacking Seoul.
+If you’re a lover of fashion and all things hipster, check out Myeongdong.
+It’s without a doubt one of Asia’s hippest places to hit the shops and is my pick for the coolest place to stay for anyone backpacking Seoul.

 Insadong is ideal for history lovers and families.
 Here, you can get to grips with Seoul’s rich history and find temples, shrines and palaces in abundance.
 It’s also the best place to pick up traditional Korean handicrafts – so make sure you visit with an empty suitcase!

-Seoul is packed with quirky neighborhoods, history and entertainment.
+Seoul is packed with quirky neighbourhoods, history and entertainment.
 When you’re looking for where to stay in Seoul, you’ll be overrun with options.
-Let’s get into more detail with our top picks…
+Let’s get into more detail with my top picks…

 With the population in Seoul pushing 10 million, it’s a sprawling city that will require a little more than your legs to explore fully.
 Luckily, there’s an efficient subway system and a network of affordable and reliable taxis so you can get around easily.

-1. Gangnam – Where to Stay in Seoul for First-Time Visitors
+1. Gangnam – Where to Stay in Seoul for Your First Time

 Gangnam translates as ‘south of the river’ and is a district that has blown up in recent years.
 It was originally an area dedicated to sleepy rice fields – but you’d never believe it when visiting today!